Testicular torsion: Intermittent testicular torsion

 Intermittent testicular torsion (ITT) is a less serious but chronic variant of torsion.
 It is characterized by intermittent scrotal or testicular pain, followed by eventual spontaneous detorsion and resolution of pain.
 Nausea and vomiting may also occur.
 Though less pressing, such individuals are at significant risk of complete torsion and possible subsequent orchiectomy and the recommended treatment is elective bilateral orchiopexy.
 Ninety-seven percent of patients who undergo such surgery experience complete relief from their symptoms.

 Extravaginal testicular torsion

 Torsion occurring outside of the tunica vaginalis, when the testis and gubernaculum can rotate freely, is termed an extravaginal testicular torsion.
 This type occurs exclusively in newborns, however, newborns can be affected by other testicular torsion variants as well.
 Neonates experiencing such a torsion typically present with painless scrotal swelling, discoloration, and a firm, painless mass in the scrotum.
 Such testes are usually necrotic from birth and must be removed surgically.
-The exact cause of or specific risk factors for extravaginal torsion in this population remain unclear.
+The exact cause of or specific risk factors for extravaginal torsion in this population remains unclear.